kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

     Sharing pools of direct native resources creates severe accounting ambiguities (attributing fractional pool costs against distinct pod-level budgets) and intense Kubelet cgroup reconciliation friction.
 2.  **Accelerator Overheads (Only `Overhead` field is set)**: The `DynamicResources` plugin **allows sharing across pods**.
 Auxiliary overheads represent host memory or auxiliary tracking structures required per consumer pod/reference.
-Because these represent standard additive overheads without dynamic draw-down interactions, the scheduler and Kubelet safely accumulate and sum all resources directly from `pod.Status.NodeAllocatableResourceClaimStatuses` for each individual pod independently.
+Because these represent standard additive overheads without dynamic draw-down interactions, the scheduler and Kubelet safely accumulate and sum all resources directly from `pod.Status.AdditionalNodeAllocatableResources` for each individual pod independently.

 The `DynamicResources` plugin enforces the sharing restriction during the `Filter` stage by inspecting the claim's existing consumers (`claim.status.reservedFor`): if an allocated claim with a `mapping` entry is already reserved for another pod, the node is rejected with `UnschedulableAndUnresolvable`.
-Pods reserved together in the same scheduling cycle (e.g., gang scheduling) are permitted, since their footprints are accounted together.
+A mapped claim has exactly one consuming pod, and this also holds within a pod group: a claim reserved for a whole group (e.g., gang scheduling) still cannot be shared by its members, because each member pod would record the full mapped quantity in its own status and one physical device would be counted once per member.
+Overhead-only claims remain shareable, inside and outside pod groups.

 No new scheduler framework API is required for this.
 The `NodeAllocatableDRAClaimState` type and the corresponding `NodeInfo` tracking introduced in the initial alpha (v1.36) were removed in the alpha2 rework of the `k8s.io/kube-scheduler` staging module.

+#### DRA Admin Access

+Admin access (`adminAccess: true` on a claim request) is a privileged mode for monitoring and diagnostics, only allowed in namespaces labeled `resource.kubernetes.io/admin-access: "true"`.
+In the scheduler, an admin access allocation does not consume the device: the allocator can hand out a device that is already allocated to a workload, and the admin allocation does not block later allocations.
+Each such device is marked with `adminAccess: true` in the allocation result.

+For node allocatable resources, the workload's own claim already accounts for the device's resources, so charging the admin claim again would double count the node.
+Admin access results therefore contribute no footprint, get no entry in `pod.status.additionalNodeAllocatableResources`, and do not block or get blocked by the mapped-claim sharing rule.

 #### Multiple Claims per Container